Crystal Kay: 2009–2010: Ten years in the industry

-2011–present: Transfer to Universal
+2011–2021: Transfer to Universal

-Crystal Kay's Spin the Music tour was planned to have nine shows across Japan starting February 5 and ending March 29.
+Crystal Kay's Spin the Music tour was planned to have nine shows across Japan starting February 5 and ending March 29, 2011.
 Her tour was cancelled after she went to the hospital complaining of sickness and was diagnosed with Acute Nephritis.
 Crystal Kay was advised not to go on with the tour in order to rest and recover from her illness.
 Her record label offered refunds through the tour's website.
 Crystal Kay later performed at the August 2011 MTV Zushi Fes music festival.

-On April 29, 2011, Crystal Kay held a Q&A on her blog and answered her fans' questions, with one question regarding a possible Korean debut.
+On April 29, Crystal Kay held a Q&A on her blog and answered her fans' questions, with one question regarding a possible Korean debut.
 Considering her mother is of Korean ancestry, she has stated: "I can speak just a teeny bit of Korean (lol).
 My reading and writing are perfect, but learning vocabulary is sooo hard!
 It's no good that I don't do listening or speaking.
 I'll think about a Korean debut!
 I'd like to be able to sing in Korean."

-On October 5, 2011, Universal Music Group subsidiary label Delicious Deli Records posted an announcement that after twelve years Crystal Kay had left Sony Music Japan and signed to them.
+On October 5, Universal Music Group subsidiary label Delicious Deli Records posted an announcement that after twelve years Crystal Kay had left Sony Music Japan and signed to them.

-In 2012, Crystal Kay recorded a cover of "Eyes on Me" for the "FINAL FANTASY Orchestra Album", becoming the latest in a series of notable artists to cover the song, including Angela Aki, MayBee and Kanon.
+In 2012, Crystal Kay recorded a cover of "Eyes on Me" for the Final Fantasy Orchestra Album, becoming the latest in a series of notable artists to cover the song, including Angela Aki, MayBee and Kanon.

+In 2013, the singer participated in Dance Earth Party's debut single "Inochi no Rhythm".
+In March of the same year, she moved to New York, United States, in order to start her international career.

 On February 14, 2014, she officially released her US debut music video via MTV Iggy, "Busy Doing Nothing".
+On July 1, she celebrated her 15th debut anniversary.
+In November of the same year, the singer announced that she moved her management to LDH.